Lake Blackshear, Georgia, USA

 - Statistics / Weather / Helpful Links

 Looking for Lake Blackshear cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 One of the best-kept secrets in southwest Georgia is Lake Blackshear.
 Conveniently located two hours south of Atlanta and 99 miles from Florida off I-75, Lake Blackshear is a sports paradise for residents and visitors alike.
 The lake was created in 1930 by damming of the Flint River to provide low-cost power to the citizens of Crisp County, Georgia.
 It was the first county in the nation to own and operate its own electrical power plant.